jmbriody/jmbriody.github.io/_posts/2018-01-22-python-devenv.markdown

 This essentially reverses the items from postactivate.
 The commented lines would kill the notebook server if you are running it.
 The uncommented line sets the "cd" command back to normal.

 ## . . . and we're done
 So, that is it, virtualenv and virtualenvwrapper are now ready to go.

-Now, how to use it.
+## But wait, there is more . . .

 First just type `vw` (we created vw as an alias for the rather long `virtualenvwrapper` command in our .bashrc).
 It will show you the commands available--most of these are also rather long and you don't need to remember them.
 Just type `vw` at any time to get the list.
 You also probably won't be using them a whole lot but they are really useful when you do need them.
 And when you do, the "TAB" key is your best friend.